Nalukataq: Schedule

 After a break, filled by singing and story telling, the whaling crews begin to distribute the catch to each family who attends the event.
 The amount that is given away depends on the size and number of whales harvested.
 First comes the quaq, which is whale meat frozen raw and cut into cubes.
-Next is the avarraq, the flukes of the whale cut into thin strips.
+Next is the avarraq, the flukes (fin) of the whale cut into thin strips.
 Once these have been distributed, the various other cuts of muktuk are distributed frozen, with skin on.
 A hiatus of a couple of hours follows this, in which time everyone feasts on the catch.

 In this interim period, the Nalukataq blanket is erected.
 The blanket, mapkuq, may be made from several walrus or bearded seal, ugruk, skins, or canvas, and sewn together in a circle or square.
 Outdoors a rope extends from each corner, and is pulled tightly between four wooden beams, formerly three whale bones, using block and tackle.
 This raises the blanket to about waist height.
 With or without the beams, men and women, naluaqtit ('pullers'. "the springs of a centuries-old trampoline."), circle the blanket and hold rope woven around the edges, and rhythmically pull out on the blanket to throw the blanket dancer, nalukataqtuaq, in the air.
-"As effective as a trampoline," heights of twenty feet/six meters are estimated, and heights of 40 feet are considered possible.
+"As effective as a trampoline," heights of 20 ft are estimated, and heights of 40 ft are considered possible.
 The minimum goal is to land back on one's feet, next to do this as many times as possible, and advanced tricks include kicks and flips.